shreychhedareal/integralcomponents/README.md

 # integralcomponents
-This is a repo of integrated UI+Backend+DB components its very modular and serverless and we are building a great opensource ecosystem for rapid , modular app development
+This is a repo of integrated UI+Backend+DB components its very modular and mostly serverless and we are building a great opensource ecosystem for rapid , modular app development